Jameel-25/JavaBankingProject/README.md

 # JavaBankingProject
-ATM Machine: This project is to make an automated teller machine with user's account and password,  bank account, with that user are able to withdraw, deposit, and view their accoutn balance
+This project is to create an Automated Teller Machine where users can log in with their account and password, manage their bank accounts, and perform actions such as withdrawing, depositing, and viewing their balances.